 Agents.
 Allows you to configure auto registration of the authentication agents in the deployment.
 You can also define the port number for the agent to communicate with the Authentication Service, and configure domain name mapping between the NT LAN Manager (NTLM) name and the User Principal Name (UPN).
 For instructions, see Configure Agent Settings.

 RSA SecurID Authentication API.
 Allows you to configure the RSA SecurID Authentication API for authentication agents.
 You can also generate the Access ID and Access Key for communicating with agents, and you can update the communication port.
 For instructions, see Configure the RSA SecurID Authentication API for Authentication Agents.

 Cloud Authentication Service Invitation.
 You can configure the e-mail template used to invite users to register devices for the Cloud Authentication Service.
 For instructions, see Customize the Cloud Authentication Service Invitation.

 Cloud Authentication Service Configuration.
 You can connect RSA Authentication Manager to the Cloud Authentication Service to enable Approve authentication for your users when they access agent-protected resources.
 The easiest way to configure the connection is by clicking Configure the Cloud on the Security Console Home page and entering the details step-by-step as described in Connect RSA Authentication Manager to the Cloud Authentication Service.
 If you already did this, you can edit the connection settings as needed.
-For instructions, see Manage Connection Settings for the Cloud Authentication Service.
+For instructions, see Managing the Cloud Authentication Service Connection.

 Console and Session Settings